 CapCut Review: Free Video Editing That Delivers

 The audio editing features are solid too: noise reduction, voice enhancement, beat detection for syncing cuts to music, and a library of royalty-free music and sound effects.

 CapCut's professional ceiling is lower than DaVinci Resolve or Premiere Pro.
 Complex compositing, advanced color science, and multi-camera editing are either limited or absent.
-And there's the ByteDance factor — some creators are uncomfortable with the TikTok parent company.

 The Verdict

 CapCut is the best free video editor for social media content creation.
 The feature set is remarkable for the price, the social media workflow is unmatched, and the learning curve is gentle enough that beginners can produce polished content within an hour.
+The Pro plan is worth it if you're creating content regularly and need to lose the watermark.

+CapCut Review: Free Video Editing That Delivers